 Embroidered mixed lace tea dress, c.1922.
 The loose fitting style is effortless to wear.
 Here is the ideal synthesis of high relief hand embroidery with different styles of handmade lace.
 Inserted throughout the design are panels of delicate flat filet lace, which outline the neckline and sleeves.
 Your "audience" will not fail to appreciate the peerless artistry of the fine lace work.

 Appliquéd robe de style dress, c.1924.
 With the original built-in panniers (side hoops), this exemplary piece s a special find.
 It was based on Jeanne Lanvin's signature robe de style, which hearkened back to 18th century Court dress.
-Against a canvas of luxe maize-hued velvet, the exuberant floral appliqués—made from silks and silk ribbons—are of the last degree of charm.
+Against a canvas of luxe maize-hued velvet, the exuberant floral appliqués—made from silks and silk ribbons—are of reminiscent of the decorative charm of the Rococo.

 Beaded silk chiffon jacket, c.1928.
 The cardigan style is a timeless classic.
 Covered with multi-hued glass beaded roses, the chic jacket presents a luminous kaleidoscope of color.
 The coruscating colors and stylish shape—like a gilded frame of a portrait in life—project an exotic, magical aura around the wearer.
 This is the essence of style: individual, brilliant, and impulsive.